mikeprivette/awesome-sec-challenges/readme.md

 ## Crypto

-This is a list of challenges that teach you about cryptography, cryptosystems, and breaking widely used encryption schemes which are sometimes improperly implemented.
+*This is a list of challenges that teach you about cryptography, cryptosystems, and breaking widely used encryption schemes which are sometimes improperly implemented.*

-- [Cryptopals](https://cryptopals.com/) a site where you learn about cryptography through problem-solving challenges and programming.
+- [Cryptopals](https://cryptopals.com/) - a site where you learn about cryptography through problem-solving challenges and programming.